 …but it can require you to think differently about the things you already do.
 Two of the biggest obstacles I hear about prioritizing self-care in both personal and professional conversations are time and money.
 “Massages and mani/pedi’s are great – but it’s just not in the budget right now.”
 “I would love to know what it’s like to sit down and read an entire book from start to finish – maybe I’ll have time for that in 2023.”

-First – there is definitely something to be said for prioritizing and making space for things we need, in fact, I wrote about priorities here a while ago.
+First – there is definitely something to be said for prioritizing and making space for things we need.
 However, sometimes it’s not a matter of prioritizing.
 Sometimes we truly just don’t have the time or money to do the things we want to do for ourselves.
 Good news – I’ve found that you can still take better care of yourself just by thinking differently about things you’re already doing.

 For example – eating.
 You already eat at some point (hopefully, multiple points) every day.
 If you’re in a particularly busy season of life, you might see meal time as yet another thing consuming time you don’t have to spend.
 Instead, try thinking of meal time as an opportunity to fuel and nourish your body which is doing the best it can to get you through these long days right now.
 Same goes for sleep and hydration.

-For me, these realizations allowed me to accept myself where I am, as I am in a way I’ve never been able to before in the midst of seasonal depression.
+For me, this realization allowed me to accept myself where I am, as I am, in a way I’ve never been able to before in the midst of seasonal depression.
 This provided me with the following opportunity for creativity in how I managed February:

 So I asked myself what my favorite parts about rainy days are and then tried to recreate those elements for myself.
 When I’m really loving a random rainy day, I always spend more time in bed that day.
 I leave my windows open so I can feel the cool breeze, hear the different sounds the rain makes as it falls on difference surfaces, and – perhaps my favorite part – and smell the freshness of the air.
 So the other day when it was raining…again…I decided to work from my bed rather than my desk, opened the window, lit some candles, turned on the Rain of Leaves setting in my Calm App and played it through my bluetooth speaker to really immerse myself in the sound and experience of the rainy day.